 Amazon has a fulfillment program called Fulfilled by Amazon (FBA).
 With FBA, you send products to Amazon’s warehouses, and they handle storage, distribution, shipping to customers, customer service, and returns.
-It come with a fee, called the FBA fee, which varies based on the size and weight of the item.
+It comes with a fee, called the FBA fee, which varies based on the size and weight of the item.

 The buy box is an algorithm that determines who is the “default” seller for an item with multiple sellers.
 It is based on both seller feedback and performance, return rate, shipping metrics, price, and things like Prime status.
 Thus, for sellers looking for an easy edge in the buy box, sending an item to Amazon’s warehouses can be a good option.

 For all the benefits of using FBA, there are certainly some drawbacks.
 They charge seller fees based on both the size and the weight of the item.
-This is variable, and Amazon FBA fees can actually get to be quite expensive as the size or the weight increases.
+This is variable, and Amazon FBA fees can become quite expensive as the size or the weight increases.
 Here is a brief outline of some of these FBA fees for different size tiers.
 These change frequently, so be sure to check with both our website and the AMZScout FBA Calculator to make sure you are getting accurate estimates.